myriadrf/LimeADPD/docs/cfr.rst

 *x*\ :sub:`Q`\ *(n)*.

-Prior to applying the correction, *x*\ :sub:`I`\ *(n)* and *x*\ :sub:`Q`\ *(n)* are properly delayed to compensate for the delay (latency) introduced by the implementation of PWFIR and other CFR preprocessing stages.
-Hence, CFR output *y(n)* is constructed as shown in Figure 2.c.
+Prior to applying the correction, *x*\ :sub:`I`\ *(n)* and *x*\ :sub:`Q`\ *(n)* are properly delayed compensating for the delay (latency) introduced by the implementation of PWFIR and other CFR preprocessing stages.
+Hence, CFR output *y(n)* is constructed as shown in Figure 3.c.

 In order to reduce overlapping, the feedback structure (PWFIR2) is introduced.
 The feedback path adjusts the next filter input value.
-Looking forward to when clipped input value reaches the center tap (Figure 2.a), the contribution of all previous input values (between first and center tap) are calculated and used for correction of the next input value.
+Looking forward to when clipped input value reaches the center tap (Figure 3.a), the contribution of all previous input values (between first and center tap) are calculated and used for correction of the next input value.
 At the time when incoming clipped signal reaches the unity weighted center tap, the contributions from all previous